 Home > Vitamin B2

-If you have a high-deductible health insurance plan (HDHP) or are considering getting one, you may be wondering if you can pay for vitamin B2 with a health savings account (HSA).
+If you have a high-deductible health insurance plan (HDHP) or are considering getting one, you may be wondering if you can save money by paying for vitamin B2 with the funds in your health savings account (HSA).
 You may also be wondering if this item is eligible or ineligible for reimbursement with your HSA, flexible spending account (FSA), or health reimbursement arrangement (HRA).No, unfortunately you can't use your HSA, FSA, or HRA to pay for vitamin B2.
 In fact, if you do pay for vitamin B2 with one of those accounts, you may be subject to a penalty of 20% and income tax on the amount withdrawn or reimbursed.

 The same HSA eligibility status for vitamin B2 applies to flexible spending accounts (FSAs) and health reimbursement arrangements (HRAs) as well.
 However, while a high-deductible health insurance plan is required for an HRA, it is not required for an FSA.